abaiesu/loop-detection/README.md

 ## Features

 - Classes for rule representation.
-Supported types of rules : ranges, wildcard expressions, n-tuples/multi-fields.
+Supported types of rules : ranges, wildcard expressions, n-tuples (multi-fields).
 - An efficient algorithm to compute the equivalence classes of the header space from a set of rules.
 - A loop detection function which returns the nodes and the rules involved in the network loop.